chip/dotfiles/vim-cheat-sheet.md

     See ~/.vim/pack/bundle/start for list of plugins
   * Using materialshell-chip theme for zsh with prompt modifications
   * Using materialshell-dark theme for Terminal
+  * Using apprentive colorscheme
-  * Change Terminal to Monaco font, 22 pt, using 1.2 line spacing to prevent blank line at bottom of screen.
+  * Change Terminal to Fira Code Medium font, 18 pt, using 1.2 line spacing to prevent blank line at bottom of screen.
+  * Use vim-fzf for fuzzy finding files
+  * Use tabnine-vim for autocompletion
   * Use vim-commentary for code comments
+  * Use vim-dirvish to replace netrw
+  * Use vim-numbertoggle to show relative numbers
-  * Use vim-fzf for fuzzy finding files
+  * Use vim-ripgrep to search files
-  * Use vim-signify for git changes
+  * Use vim-test for testing node and rails projects
-  * Remove tmux status line
-  * Use default vim status line

 # Help